Lycoming College Summer Stringfest

-Amanda Gunderson (Pianist, Theory) serves on the faculty at Lycoming College as assistant professor, teaching courses in applied piano and music theory.
-Her diverse research interests include biomechanics (especially for small-handed pianists) and asymmetrical meter in pedagogical repertoire.
+Amanda Gunderson, Pianist, Theory serves on the piano faculty at Lycoming College as assistant professor.
 She has presented research and lecture recitals at state conferences for Pennsylvania Music Teachers Association and published in "American Music Teacher," the bi-monthly journal of Music Teachers National Association.
 Her most recent article, entitled "The Well-Crafted Question: Inspiring Students to Connect, Create, and Think Critically" earned the 2017 "Article of the Year Award" from MTNA.
 Her performances also range widely from solos in Carnegie Hall's Weill Recital Hall (2008) to chamber music performances at the Beijing National Library (2015).
-Gunderson holds the BM, MA, and MM degrees from Penn State University and a DMA from the University of Wisconsin-Madison, where she attended as a University Fellow.
+Gunderson holds the BM, MA, and MM degrees from Penn State University and a DMA from the University of Wisconsin-Madison.
 She is the recipient of the Wisconsin Institute for Discovery's "Emerging Interfaces Award", a UW-Madison "Graduate Student Mentor Award", and first prize in the Irving Shain Duo Competition.
 In 2017 she was named "Teacher of the Year" by Pennsylvania Music Teachers Association.
 Her primary teachers include Jessica Johnson, Timothy Shafer, and Christopher Taylor.

-Emily Rolka (Violin, Dalcroze) is an acclaimed teacher and performer who made her solo debut with the Toledo Symphony in 2003 after being a winner of the Toledo Youth Competition.
+Emily Rolka, Violin, Chamber Music is an acclaimed teacher and performer who made her solo debut with the Toledo Symphony in 2003 as a winner of the Toledo Youth Competition.
 Since then she has performed across the country, Italy, and toured Bulgaria.
 Dr. Rolka is currently the director of the Suzuki Talent Education Program at Robert M. Sides Family Music Center in Williamsport and adjunct professor at Lycoming College.
 Dr. Rolka has taught at the University of Minnesota, St. Paul Conservatory of Music in Minnesota, Hillsdale College in Michigan.
 Dr. Rolka has received a Bachelor of Music degree in violin performance from the University of Michigan studying with internationally acclaimed violinist, Yehonatan Berick.
-She holds a Masters of Fine Arts degree from the University of Iowa in violin performance under the tutelage of Dr. Scott Conklin and a Doctoral of Musical Arts degree in violin performance from the University of Minnesota Suzuki teacher Mark Bjork.
-With interests in many genres of music, Dr. Rolka studied Jazz improv and film music at the Henry Mancini Institute in Los Angeles, and recorded a CD with the orchestra in the Warner Brothers Studios.
-As a chamber musician, she was a member of the Graduate Piano Quartet and Center for New Music at the University of Iowa and continues to hold a passion for chamber music and performing contemporary compositions.
-Currently she is a member of a Baroque period ensemble called Cat Behavior Specialists and the Williamsport Symphony in Williamsport, PA.
+She holds a Master of Fine Arts degree from the University of Iowa in violin performance under the tutelage of Dr. Scott Conklin and a Doctoral of Musical Arts degree in violin performance from the University of Minnesota Suzuki teacher Mark Bjork.
+Currently she is a member of the Williamsport Symphony.

-John Paul Tobin (Viola, Violin, Baroque) serves as the director of the Lycoming College String Ensemble and the Young Artist Baroque Orchestra at Lycoming College.
-Tobin also serves as Principal Violist with the Lycoming College Community Orchestra, and Violist with the Lycoming College Faculty String Quartet.
+John Paul Tobin, Viola, Violin, Baroque serves as the director of the Lycoming College String Ensemble and the Young Artist Baroque Orchestra at Lycoming College.
+Tobin also serves as Principal Violist with the Lycoming College Community Orchestra.
 He is Principal Violist of the Williamsport Symphony and the Williamsport Chamber Choir and Orchestra, and regularly serves as Principal 2nd Violin of the Mansfield Opera Theatre.
 He performs with numerous ensembles in New York and Pennsylvania including The Orchestra of the Southern Finger Lakes, The Cantata Singers, Susquehanna Valley Chorale, and the Pennsylvania Chamber Orchestra.
 Now based in Pennsylvania, John Paul Tobin worked as a studio musician, soloist, chamber musician, conductor, and teacher in Los Angeles, appearing regularly as a guest musician on television broadcasts such as "American Idol" and "The Voice."
-As a conductor, he has worked extensively with young musicians across the United States, and has served as Principal Conductor and Artistic Director for two youth orchestras within the Harmony Project Los Angeles system.
 Tobin received a B.A. in Musical Studies from The Pennsylvania State University and M.M. in Viola Performance from The California State University, Fullerton.